zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-amazon.md

 The wealth of the reallized or hardened gentleman is true.
 'Shakh' name.
 These riches to Him WEth.
 Which is that?
-Siral Wealth, Sal Wealth, inRi Wealth, Ortapal Wealth, Grade Wealth, Threat Wealth Pledge Wealth, Satipatana Wealth, Lead Wealth, Negative Wealth Wealth, Inland Wealth, Power Wealth, Boddha Wealth, Road Wealth, Fruit Wealth, Nirvana Wealth, thus, the great prong was instilled from the world, the rich.
+Siral Wealth, Sal Wealth, inRi Wealth, Ortapal Wealth, Grade Wealth, Threat Wealth Pledge Wealth, Satipatana Wealth, Lead Wealth, Negative Wealth Wealth, Inland Wealth, Power Wealth, Boddha Wealth, Road Wealth, Fruit Wealth, Nibbana Wealth, thus, the great prong was instilled from the world, the rich.
 The name of the plant.
 Not alarmed because fisheries are not afraid because they are a man champion Because, because there is a lower Lomharsha, because the innate fear is.